aarontburn/nexus-template-vanilla-ts/README.md

 1. Electron is Chromium based.
 That means you have access to the Chrome Developer tools, either through the menu bar (`View > Toggle Developer Tools`), or by keyboard shortcut (`CTRL + SHIFT + I`)

-## Module Structure `{MODULE_NAME}Module.ts`
+## Module Structure
+Each module consists of a few required files:
+- Process: The "main" of your module.
+Serves as the backend and is what connects the main application to your module.
+- Renderer: The frontend of your module.
+In an isolated context and only handles DOM manipulation.
+- HTML: The structure of your frontend.
+- CSS: Styling for the HTML (not technically required but added for ease of development)

+## Process Structure `{MODULE_NAME}Process.ts`
-The module file is the backend of your module.
+The process file is the backend of your module.
 It has full access to Node packages.
 It does not have direct access to the frontend - you will need to communicate and send data to the frontend and do the updating there.

+All `console.log()` will output to the terminal.

 ## Renderer Structure `{MODULE_NAME}Renderer.ts`
 The renderer file is the frontend of your module.
 It has **NO ACCESS** to Node packages, including `require` or `import`.

 It does have access to the DOM.
-You should send data from the Module, recieve it in the Renderer, and use that information to update the frontend.
+You should send data from the process, receive it in the renderer, and use that information to update the frontend.

+All `console.log()` will output to the developer console.

-## Communicating between Module and Renderer
+## Communicating Between the Processs and Renderer
-Electron uses Inter-Process Communication (IPC) to communicate between the module and renderer.
-There are pre-defined functions in both the module and renderer file to simplify this process.
+Electron uses Inter-Process Communication (IPC) to communicate between the process and renderer.
+There are pre-defined functions in both the process and renderer files to simplify this process.

-### Module
+### Process
-#### Sending an event TO the Renderer
+#### Sending an event TO the renderer
 ```
     public notifyObservers(eventType: string, ...data: any): void { ... }

     this.notifyObservers("{EVENT_NAME}", {EVENT_DATA_1}, {EVENT_DATA_2}, ...);
 ```
-This function is used by the module to communicate to the renderer.
+This function is used by the process to communicate to the renderer.

 `eventType`: A name for the event.
 `...data`: Data to send to the renderer, if any.

-#### Receiving an event FROM the Renderer
+#### Receiving an event FROM the renderer
 ```
-    public recieveIpcEvent(eventType: string, data: any[]): void {
+    public receiveIPCEvent(eventType: string, data: any[]): void {
         switch (eventType) {
             case "init": {
                 this.initialize();